 - Entering your home, car, or other private properties without consent

-- Conducting surveillance inside your home, car, or any other private properties without consent
+- Conducting surveillance inside your home, car, or any other private property without consent

 - Harassing you.
-If they do you have the right to file an Misconduct Restraining Order against them.
+If they do you have the right to file a Misconduct Restraining Order against them.

 - Recording you on your private properties as long as the picture is taken from a public place